-Cancer monitoring is organised on the basis of département1 registers (10 registers covering 11 départements, i.e. about 15% of the general public) and specialised registers (12 specialised registers, including 2 national registers for cancers in children under 15 years old, concerning haematological malignancy and solid tumours in children).
+Cancer monitoring is organised on the basis of département1 registers (10 registers covering 11 départements i.e. about 15% of the general public) and specialised registers (12 specialised registers, including 2 national registers for cancers in children under 15 years old, concerning haematological malignancy and solid tumours in children).

-The aim of the register for a given area is to highlight spatial differences in incidence and to reveal trends in terms of increased or reduced incidence over time in the different cancer locations , or to identify clusters of cases.
-This intentionally descriptive monitoring method cannot identify radiation-induced cancers, as these are not specific to ionising radiation.
+The aim of the register for a given area is to highlight spatial differences in incidence and to reveal trends in terms of increased or reduced incidence over time in the different cancer locations, or to identify clusters of cases.